 The documentation and maintenance of the processes undertaken by the PAFA to deliver services to and on behalf of the PAC, to a recognised quality standard

-Calculation of any incentive payments and provision to the Transporters’ Agent for billing purposes [following any relevant grace period from scheme commencement]
+Calculation of any incentive payments and provision to the Transporters’ Agent for billing purposes [following a relevant grace period from scheme commencement and any relevant grace period for new entrants]

-Set, and agree with the PAFA, the scope of the PAFA role for the forthcoming PAF Year and provide this to the PAFA [4] months before the start of the PAF Year.
+Set, and agree with the PAFA, the Performance Assurance Administrator Scope for the forthcoming PAF Year and provide this to the PAFA [4] months before the start of the PAF Year.
 Note: the PAFA will be providing a cost estimate for services based upon this scope, so the scope should be at a level to allow the PAFA to determine costs and provide a cost estimate range.

 Review the PAFA PAF Year cost estimate range within [1] month of receipt and revise, and agree with the PAFA, any change in scope to the PAFA role.

+Work with the Transporters to agree the appointment of the PAFA and advise any decision to terminate the PAFA contract

 Receipt of Performance Reports from the PAFA